-3101.
+- 3101.
 Purpose.
-This section describes the MWD specific training associated with the military and civilian billets in the Marine Corps MWD Program.

-3102.
-Concept.
-Training is required to ensure MWD teams remain proficient.
+This section describes the MWD specific training associated with the military and civilian billets in the Marine Corps MWD Program. - Concept.
+Training is required to ensure MWD teams remain 3102. proficient.
 Training should be realistic, challenging, scenario driven and relate to all of the possible operations in which MWD teams will operate according to the unit's mission.
 Properly trained MWD teams are better prepared to accomplish all facets of MWD missions.
-Personnel assigned to MWD section duties are qualified through a process of formal initial training schools, supervisor schools, specialized training, ongoing qualification training, or possibly from MWD on-the-job training (OJT).
-The level of completion of these training activities will meet prerequisite requirements for selection to key MWD section/MWD section billets of handler, trainer, or KM as discussed in detail in this chapter.
-It is the responsibility of the gaining unit to provide advanced training to a new handler or MWD for development as a MWD team.
-Qualification training is continuously required to ensure that MWD teams are reliable for use in patrol, tracking, drug detection, and explosive detection both on and off leash.
+Personnel assigned to MWD section duties are qualified through a process of formal initial training schools, supervisor schools, specialized training, ongoing qualification training, or possibly from MWD on-the-job training (OJT). level of completion of these training activities will meet prerequisite requirements for selection to key MWD section/MWD section billets of handler, trainer, or KM as discussed in detail in this Chapter.
+It is the responsibility of the gaining unit to provide advanced training to a new handler or MWD for development as an MWD team.
+Oualification training is continuously required to ensure that MWD teams are reliable for use in patrol, tracking, drug detection, and explosive detection both on and off-leash. - 3103.
+Department of Defense Military Working Dog (DoD MWD)

-3103.
-DoD MWD Personnel Courses.
+Personnel Courses.
 Participation in formal MWD related training sessions must be approved in advance by the MWD PM [see Appendix C].
 The current formal MWD courses are provided for Marine Corps personnel at the specified locations and described in table 3-2:

-Table 3-2USMC Authorized MWD Personnel Courses Course Identification / Location Duration (Days) Attendee (1) Purpose (3) MWD Basic Handler Course CID F06MTM1 LAFB, TX 79 Military Civilian To train and qualify personnel in the handling of MWDs for patrol and detection of drug and explosives.
+Table 3-2 USMC Authoriz ed MWD Personnel Courses Course Identification / Location Duration (Days) Attendee (1) Purpose (2)(3)(5) MWD Basic Handler Course CID F06MTM1 JBSA-Lackland, TX 79 Military Civilian To train and qualify personnel in the handling of MWDs for patrol and detection of drug and explosives.
 Provides training in the knowledge and skills needed to perform duties as military/civilian MWD handler.
+(4)

-Specialized Search Dog (SSD) Course CID F06MN31 LAFB, TX 130 Military This course trains selected personnel in the skills and knowledge necessary to perform duties as a SPECIALIZED SEARCH DOG HANDLER.
+Table 3-2 2USMC Authoriz ed MWD Personnel Courses Course Identification / Location Duration (Days) Attendee (1) Purpose (2)(3)(5) Specialized Search Dog (SSD) Course CID F06MN31 JBSA-Lackland, TX 130 Military This course trains selected personnel in the skills and knowledge necessary to perform duties as a SPECIALIZED SEARCH DOG HANDLER.
 Focus is on off-leash explosive detection.

-Table 3-2USMC Authorized MWD Personnel Courses Course Identification / Location Duration (Days) Attendee (1) Purpose (3) Combat Tracker Dog Course (CTD) CID F06MN80 LAFB, TX 35 Military Civilian This course trains selected personnel in the skills and knowledge necessary to perform duties as a COMBAT TRACKER DOG HANDLER.
+(4) Combat Tracker Dog Course (CTD) CID F06MN80 JBSA-Lackland, TX 35 Military Civilian This course trains selected personnel in the skills and knowledge necessary to perform duties as a COMBAT TRACKER DOG HANDLER.
 Focus is on tracking techniques in urban and rural environments.
-MWD Trainer/Kennel Master Course CID F0681J1 LAFB, TX 28 Military Civilian Provides instruction on the management and supervision of the MWD section at a unit level and basic entry level MWD training.
-(2) MWD Team Deployment Training Course CID M14MTS2 YPG, Yuma, AZ NOTES: 20 Military Provides instruction on combat environment MWD operations in preparation for deployment.
+(4) MWD Trainer/Kennel Master Course CID F0681J1 Distance Learning N/A Military Civilian Computer-based training provides basic administrative instruction on the MWD section at a unit level, preparing students for exercises in the MWD Trainer/Kennel Master Course at JBSA-Lackland.
+MWD Trainer/Kennel Master Course CID F0681J1 JBSA-Lackland, TX 15 Military Civilian Provides instruction on the management and supervision of the MWD section at a unit level and basic entry level MWD training.
+(4)(5) MWD Team Deployment Training Course CID M14MTS2 YPG, Yuma, AZ 20 Military Provides instruction on combat environment MWD operations in preparation for deployment.